 Because I live in Utah, I know that my sons will probably have another chance to see the Waterpocket Fold on a clear day in all its majesty.
 But many visitors from around the world only get one chance to create those kinds of memories.

 By urging EPA to do the right thing, we can help ensure that more visitors will have the opportunity to experience the extraordinary beauty that these iconic national parks of the Southwest have to offer while protecting the health of our visitors and community residents.

 About the author

-Cory’s focus as Senior Program Manager in the Southwest Region is primarily on issues concerning the national parks in Utah.
+Cory’s focus as associate director in the Southwest region is primarily on issues concerning the national parks in Utah.